 Home » House Selling 101 »

 Selling a house in autumn can be difficult with fewer buyers and less inventory, not to mention fast-approaching holidays, but it’s not impossible.
-There are some things you can do to improve your chances of a sale.
+There are some things you can do to improve your chances of a sale in the fall.

 1. Price It Right

 Analyze your local market to determine its condition in the fall.
 Most times the number of houses for sale dips, and there are fewer buyers, but they are eager to purchase.
 Rather than overprice, ask for less to encourage more showings.

 Be aware that the longer a house sits on the market, the less likely it’ll sell, because buyers will think there’s something wrong with it.